Background to Foodcounts®

 improve consumer understanding and accessibility.

-A diary is a system for planning the future as well as recording the past
+Plan the future as well as recording the past

 Most food diaries are essentially a

 daily log of food already consumed and food diaries are now